 With over 600 million Chinese on QZone, you really can’t afford not to incorporate this multi-functional blogging platform.
 This will mostly be your second home in China because of its friendly interface.

-The interface allows for a considerable amount of customization right out of the gate.
-This will enable you to create quick and unique microsites for any occasion, whether for the release of a new product or to promote events, deals, and coupons, whatever you would typically post on a central website hub.
+The interface allows for considerable customization right out of the gate.
+This will enable you to create quick and unique microsites for any occasion, whether to release a new product or to promote events, deals, and coupons, whatever you would typically post on a central website hub.

-Considered by the Chinese to be China's Facebook, RenRen.com gained massive popularity around the year 2005.
+Considered by the Chinese to be China's Facebook, RenRen.com gained massive popularity around 2005.

 The main reason for the surge in its popularity was the ban on Facebook in the country.
 The current status of the once Social media giant is not very good as it failed to switch to Mobile.
-People have slowly moved off the platform, but at its time, it was massively popular.
+People have slowly moved off the platform, but it was massively popular at its time.

-RenRen’s color scheme, design, and even the logo were similar to Facebook.
-Many believed the company was in some way affiliated to the social media giants from the west.
+RenRen’s color scheme, design, and logo were similar to Facebook.
+Many believed the company was affiliated with the social media giants from the west.

 Zhihu is known as the Chinese version of Quora.

-Although in recent years, this question and answer website has gone on to become much more.
+Although in recent years, this question-and-answer website has become much more.
 The answers you will find on Zhihu are mostly very lengthy, unlike any such platform.
-By the end of June 2018, Zhihu had a user base of 200 million with 7.05 million visitors daily.
+By the end of June 2018, Zhihu had a user base of 200 million, with 7.05 million visitors daily.

 If you’re looking to use Chinese social media to grow your business in the country, Zhihu can greatly help the cause by ranking your business higher on the search engine.

-All you need to do is provide the users with useful information about your business and hold fruitful discussions about your brand.
-If you’re attracting users on Zhihu, it would automatically mean an improvement in your search engine ranking.
+You need to provide the users with useful information about your business and hold fruitful discussions about your brand.
+If you’re attracting users on Zhihu, it would automatically mean improving your search engine ranking.

 Baidu Tieba boasts a daily 700 million as of December 2018.
 It is a forum where users can search for answers using keywords and further discuss their responses.
 One may call it the Chinese version of Reddit, but it isn’t the same.

-If you use Baidu to grow your presence organically without resorting to advertising tricks, it can improve your reach.
+Using Baidu to grow your presence organically without resorting to advertising tricks can improve your reach.
 The average daily users count at the forum is too high, and if you’re not using it to further your business following, you’re missing out on a lot.

-For instance, Baidu can prove to be an excellent platform for getting honest feedback from the Chinese netizens.
-While on the net, people do not hesitate to be ruthless with their feedbacks.
+For instance, Baidu can prove to be an excellent platform for getting honest feedback from Chinese netizens.
+While on the net, people do not hesitate to be ruthless with their feedback.

-So, Baidu can be just connecting the link you need between your brand and your consumer base.
+So, Baidu can connect the link you need between your brand and your consumer base.
 For those who understand the intricacies of the Chinese market but lack any substantial presence on social media platforms, Baidu Tieba can be a great forum to start.

-This social networking platform works as an online place for netizens to discuss a variety of topics.
-From books and movies to the events that take place, Douban is also a bit like Reddit.
+This social networking platform works as an online place for netizens to discuss various topics.
+From books and movies to the events, Douban is also a bit like Reddit.
 It had a healthy monthly user count of 300 million as of August 2018 and can take your business to places with no reach.

 There is little room for direct advertising on the platform as it only allows digital banners.
 But there are other aspects of controlling consumer opinion that it can take care of.

-Millions interact on the platform about a variety of topics every day, and opinions are shaped.
-What can be a better place to create brand awareness or repair any damage done?
-Whether it is changing ideas about your brand or introducing anything new, this forum is a perfect choice.
+Millions interact on the platform about various topics every day, and opinions are shaped.
+What can be better to create brand awareness or repair any damage done?
+Whether changing ideas about your brand or introducing anything new, this forum is a perfect choice.

-Moreover, it can also work to get feedback from the users and use the feedback to your advantage by either improving or using it to gain new users.
+Moreover, it can also work to get feedback from the users and use it to your advantage by either improving or using it to gain new users.
 This platform's nature makes it the most suitable place for implementing word-of-mouth marketing strategies.